Kawai-Senpai/PotatoDB/README.md

 def load(self, table_name=None):
 ```

 - **Description:** Loads a table from a JSON file in the set folder.
+(This method is called automatically when the database is initialized.)
 - **Parameters:**
   - `table_name` (str): The name of the table to load.
 If `None`, all tables are loaded.